Eric Gairy: First administration: 1967–72

 Gairy won the 1967 general election and formed a new administration as Premier of the Associated State of Grenada.

 Miss World controversy

-In the 1970 Miss World pageant in London, controversy followed after Grenadian contestant Jennifer Hosten won, and another black contestant from South Africa placed second.
+In the 1970 Miss World pageant in London, controversy followed after Grenadian contestant Jennifer Hosten won (the first-ever black Miss World), and another black contestant from South Africa placed second.
 Since Gairy was on the judging panel, inevitably there were many accusations that the contest had been rigged.
 The BBC and newspapers received numerous protests about the result, and accusations of racism were made by all sides.
 Four of the nine judges had given first-place votes to Miss Sweden, Marjorie Christel Johansson, while Miss Grenada received only two firsts, yet Johansson finished fourth.
 Some of the audience gathered in the street outside Royal Albert Hall after the contest and chanted "Swe-den, Swe-den".
-Four days later, organising director Julia Morley (1941-) resigned because of the intense pressure from the newspapers.
-Years later Johansson was reported as saying that she had been cheated out of the title.
+Four days later, organising director Julia Morley resigned because of the intense pressure from the newspapers.
+Years later, Johansson was reported as saying that she had been cheated out of the title.